ShanSarkar75/DPR/README.md

 Shantanu Sarkar, Mousumi Sinha, and Dexter Cahoy.
 A Benchmark Study of Classical and Dual Polynomial Regression (DPR)-Based Probability Density Estimation Techniques.
-Preprint, Electronic Journal of Statistics.
+Preprint, Computational Statistics (Springer Nature).
+Manuscript under review

 For any use of the real patient systolic and diastolic data, please also cite Epic Systems Corporation: